 The Setting

-Nestled between the Jemez mountains to the west and the Santa Fe National Forest and Valles Caldera National Preserve to the east, Santa Fe has the highest elevation of all the United States capital cities.
-With a vantage point of 7,198 feet, Santa Fe is a breathtaking place to find yourself in.
+Nestled between the Jemez mountains to the west and the Santa Fe National Forest and Valles Caldera National Preserve to the east, Santa Fe has an elevation of 7,198 feet, the highest of all the United States capital cities.
+With that vantage point, Santa Fe is a breathtaking place to find yourself in.
 The city boasts stunning views of the mountains and forests at every turn.
 Dubbed “the land of enchantment” for its natural beauty, living in Santa Fe will have you wide-eyed each time you step out your front door.

 The Architecture